blog posts

 With DAC, files and processes have owners.
 You can have the user own a file, a group own a file, or another, which can be anyone else.
 Users can change permissions on their files.

-The root user has full access control with a DAC system.
-If you have root access, then you can access any other user’s files or do whatever you want on the system.
+A DAC system has complete access control for the root user.
+With root access, you can access any other user’s files or do whatever you want on the system.

-But on MAC systems like Security-Enhanced Linux, there is an administratively set policy around access.
-Even if the DAC settings on your home directory are changed, an SELinux policy in place to prevent another user or process from accessing the directory will keep the system safe.
+Howeverthere is an administrative policy around access to MAC systems like Security-Enhanced Linux on MAC systems like Security-Enhanced Linux.
+Even if the DAC settings on your home directory are changed, an SELinux policy to prevent another user or process from accessing the directory will keep the system safe.

 SELinux policies let you be specific and cover a large number of processes.
-You can make changes with Security-Enhanced Linux to limit access between users, files, directories, and more.
+With Security-Enhanced Linux, you can make changes to limit access between users, files, directories, and more.

 How to handle SELinux errors

-When you get an error in SELinux there is something that needs to be addressed.
-It is likely 1 of these 4 common problems:
+When you get an error in SELinux, something must be addressed.
+It is likely 1 of these four common problems:

 2. A policy needs to be fixed.
 This could mean that you need to inform SELinux about a change you’ve made, or you might need to adjust a policy.
 You can fix it using booleans or policy modules.

 3. There is a bug in the policy.
-It could be that a bug exists in the policy that needs to be addressed.
+A bug in the policy that needs to be addressed could be a bug.

 4. The system has been broken into.
-Although Security-Enhanced Linux can protect your systems in many scenarios, the possibility for a system to be compromised still exists.
-If you suspect that this is the case, take action immediately.
+Although Security-Enhanced Linux can protect your systems in many scenarios, the possibility of a compromised system still exists.
+If you suspect this, take action immediately.

 Conclusion

-Therefore in this article, we talked about What is SELinux and Everything about it and we hope you enjoy it.
+Therefore, in this article, we discussed SELinux and Everything about Everything.
+Hope you enjoy it.